-Stoping blocks are drilled with approximately 15 m long 64 mm up-holes connecting to the bottom of the overlying stope using Atlas Copco Simba S7D or M7C drill rigs.
+Stoping blocks are drilled with approximately 15 m long 64 mm diameter up-holes connecting to the bottom of the overlying stope using Atlas Copco Simba ME7C or M7C drill rigs.
 When production drilling is completed, initial slot raises are developed and drill lines blasted in groups of three to five rings using a burden of 1.5 m and retreating towards the hangingwall.
-The material is removed between blasts, which also allows void for the following blast.
-Remotely operated scoops are used to muck the stopes to nearby re-handle stockpiles.
+The material is removed between blasts, which also allows void space for the following blast.
+Remotely operated scoops are used to muck the stopes to nearby re-handle stockpiles, or onto haul trucks.